Conventional Medical Treatment

 REST of the affected part is the standard medical model for acute injuries, therefore many dentists and doctors advise patients with TMJ disorders to avoid chewing gum or tough foods; however most TMJ disorders are chronic conditions rather than acute injuries, and they need rehabilitation rather than rest.
 Rest can provide some relief during a severe bout of TMJ disorder symptoms, but even acutely inflamed TMJs usually benefit more from mechanical distraction combined with passive movement than from lack of use.
 For example, it usually feels better to rest your jaw on food or even a piece of chewing gum on the side of the inflamed TMJ than to not bite at all.

 JAW MUSCLE TREATMENT can improve resting jaw muscle circulation and thereby provide some quick relief for muscular symptoms when the TMJs are not inflamed.
 Even though muscles rarely initiate problems, jaw muscle tightness and contracture that result from chronic TMJ inflammation frequently become self-sustaining pain generating conditions that can persist long after the inflammation has resolved.
-Subsequently, treating the jaw muscles with any of a wide variety of therapies used for tight muscles in other parts of the body can provide quick temporary relief.
-These therapies include stretching the muscles to restore normal resting lengths, injecting or forcefully compressing (mashing) trigger points or knots located within tight bands in the muscles, icing muscles while stretching them (spray and stretch), deep heat (ultrasound or laser), applying medication on the overlying skin and driving it in with iontophoresis, transcutaneous electrical nerve stimulation (TENS) which temporarily enhances local circulation, and high voltage electrogalvanic stimulation (EGS) which treats trigger points.
+Subsequently, treating the jaw muscles with a variety of modalities can provide lasting relief.
+These therapeutic modalities include stretching the muscles to restore normal resting lengths, injecting or forcefully compressing (mashing) trigger points or knots located within tight bands in the muscles, icing muscles while stretching them (spray and stretch), deep heat (ultrasound or laser), applying medication on the overlying skin and driving it in with iontophoresis, transcutaneous electrical nerve stimulation (TENS) which temporarily enhances local circulation, and high voltage electrogalvanic stimulation (EGS) which treats trigger points.
 In some patients, the jaw muscles may be strengthened by exercises.
-In other patients the forces applied by the jaw muscles during nocturnal bruxism are diminished by a front flat plate appliance, deep relaxation, or drugs.
+In other patients the forces applied by the jaw muscles during nocturnal bruxism are diminished by a front flat plate appliance or deep relaxation.